Coquitlam cityscape with Evergreen SkyTrain line and residential neighborhoods

 • Build your project team

 Coquitlam’s combination of larger lots, transit access, and more favorable economics makes it one of Metro Vancouver’s most promising multiplex markets.
 The homeowners who understand this opportunity before June 2026 will be best positioned to capture it.
+Reviewing the permits process early will help you plan realistically for how long each stage takes.

 VanPlex Team